-It is important to get the frame exactly right to succeed when building decking to ensure that you will have a firm and easy to maintain deck structure.
+Before laying decking boards, it is important to get the decking sub-frame exactly right to ensure that you will have a firm and easy-to-maintain deck.

-Here are a few simple steps to take to make sure that your deck is structurally sound and will last for years.
+Here are a few simple steps to take, in order to make sure that your garden decking is structurally sound and will last for years.

 Whilst it is always great to have the inside of your home just how you want it, there will come a time when you will also want to start to make the most of the outdoor space that you have.
 One great way to do this is to have some decking installed so that you can relax in the sun, have friends over for parties and barbeques or simply just revel in the envy that your friends show when they have seen it.